davekilian/primer/binary/counting.md

 Binary can look pretty weird for sure, but it shares a lot in common with the 'normal' numbering you and I learned in school.
 So let's think for a bit ...

 ## ...
-How Do Numbers Work, Anyways?
+How Do Numbers Work, Again?

 If you can remember anything about your very first math class in school, it probably involved counting and writing down numbers.